The Solemnity of the Annunciation

 Prayers and Collects for the Feast of the Annunciation

-Old Testament Typology Foreshadowing the Annunciation Announcement of the Birth of Isaac Announcement of the Birth of Samson Announcement of the Birth of Samuel God, From the Burning Bush, Announcing Israel's Deliverance
+Old Testament Typology Foreshadowing the Annunciation: Announcement of the birth of Isaac (Genesis 17:1-27 and Genesis 18:1-15), announcement of the birth of Samson (Judges 13) announcement of the birth of Samuel (1 Samuel 1-20), God, from the burning bush, announcing Israel's deliverance (Exodus 3-4)

 Frequently Asked Questions